atharvakale343/p7zip-390r/writeups/final-writeup/submission.md

 It was our first exposure to working with a large C/C++ codebase.
 Although neatly organized at first glance, the project quickly turned into a codebase with a bunch of build scripts.
 Our first challenge was to figure out how to get a debug and release build going.
 Documentation on the dependencies was sparse, so this involved a compile-and-fail cycle to find all the dependencies for our systems.
 However, this experience provided us with great insight on how real world C++ projects are build, and gave us some direction on how to design such a codebase for a project in the future.

+### Bug Hunting False Positives

+Another challenge for this target had to do with the static analysis portion.
+We ran our target through three utilities, and in total there were thousands of reported errors/warnings.
+Given the size and complexity of the codebase, bug hunting false positives was a chore.

 ## Next Steps

 -   We noticed slow fuzzing especially with the `harness` so _Snapshot fuzzing_ could help in making the process more effective and gain more coverage.
+-   Writing more in depth queries in CodeQL to perform more comprehensive control-flow analysis.
--   Perform _Data Flow Analysis_ in tandem with simpler syntactic analysis tools/dynamic analysis.
+-   Perform _Data Flow Analysis_ in tandem with simpler syntactic analysis tools/dynamic analysis using CodeQL or similar.
+-   Delve into the compile process in order to emit LLVM bitcode and consequently the IR so we can write passes on the target.
 -   Find more corpora for the `archive` command as only _.txt_ files might not be enough to discover bugs.
 -   Set up variant analysis based on other commonly found bugs in open-source projects.